soundpress/RulesOfNYC/docs/c35/index.rst

 *§ 9-01 Submission in Electronic Medium.* ::

 (a) Electronic Submission Generally.
-Except as specifically permitted pursuant to Rule 9-02, disclosure statements shall be generated by using Candidate Software for Managing and Reporting Transactions (C-SMART) and submitted in such form and manner as shall be provided by the Board.
+Except as specifically permitted pursuant to 52 RCNY § 9-02, disclosure statements shall be generated by using Candidate Software for Managing and Reporting Transactions (C-SMART) and submitted in such form and manner as shall be provided by the Board.
 Documentation, whether electronically scanned or in hard copy form, shall be submitted in a form and manner as prescribed by the Board.

 (b) C-SMART.